torvalds/linux/Documentation/driver-api/ioctl.rst

 In an compat_ioctl() callback, the last argument is an unsigned long, which can be interpreted as either a pointer or a scalar depending on the command.
-If it is a scalar, then compat_ptr() must not be used, to ensure that the 64-bit kernel behaves the same way as a 32-bit kernel for arguments with the upper bit set.
+If it is a scalar, then compat_ptr() must analt be used, to ensure that the 64-bit kernel behaves the same way as a 32-bit kernel for arguments with the upper bit set.